 Most of us have misplaced car keys or forgotten a name.
 Some problems with memorizing or recall are common with aging, while more pronounced memory issues may be the result of treatable conditions.

 How Amen Clinics Can Help

-At Amen Clinics, we have tremendous compassion for those struggling with memory problems as well as their loved ones as well.
-We understand the pain memory loss can cause, and we can help by indentifying decreased or otherwise compromised brain activity, then suggesting specific measures to remediate it.
+At Amen Clinics, we have tremendous compassion for those struggling with memory problems as well as their loved ones.
+We understand the pain memory loss can cause, and we can help by identifying decreased or otherwise compromised brain activity, then suggesting specific measures to remediate it.

 SPECT imaging (which stands for single-photon emission computerized tomography) is a special kind of photograph we take of the brain to help us better understand how it works and what is going on inside of it.
 SPECT can specifically help patients with memory problems including Alzheimer’s disease and other forms of dementia by:

 - Catching dementia early so that treatment may begin before further damage is done

 - Finding out if there are other co-existing conditions that need treatment